 Now that you’ve completed your salt water pool conversion, what will maintenance be like?
 Your salt water chlorination system only creates chlorine from salt—it does not balance your water.
 You’ll still need to test your water regularly, sometimes adding chemicals to balance it.

 These chemicals are the same ones you’d use in a chlorine pool.
-But remember, your water will no longer require the large amounts of maintenance chlorine for sanitizing.
+But remember, your water will no longer require large amounts of maintenance chlorine for sanitizing.

 Testing and Cleaning